-Cataract surgery is a very common procedure, making how long does it take to recover from cataract surgery a very common question.
+Cataract surgery is a very common procedure, making how long it takes to recover from cataract surgery a very common question.
 To understand more about cataract surgery recovery and what you can do to make the post-operative period as smooth as possible, keep reading.

-How Long Does It Take to Recover from Cataract Surgery?
+How Long Does It Take to Recover from Post-Cataract Surgery?

 Cataract surgery is considered to be a very safe operation with low rates of complications.
 Depending on your surgeon and type of operation technique, an uneventful cataract operation can take as little as 15 to 20 minutes for each eye.
 If your cataract surgery went smoothly, and you encounter no bumps or hiccups during your cataract surgery recovery period, most people can expect their vision to be stabilised within 4 to 6 weeks.
 However, your return to your usual activities may be sooner.